-The Regulations state that the Council's Register must be published by 31st December 2017 and that it may consist of two parts:
+The Regulations state that the Council's Register must be published by 31 December 2017 and that it may consist of two parts:

-· Part 1 - all sites which are 'suitable', 'available', and 'achievable' for residential development which could be delivered within 15 years; and
+- Part 1 - all sites which are 'suitable', 'available', and 'achievable' for residential development which could be delivered within 15 years; and

 - Part 2 - any sites which are given 'permission in principle'.
 Inclusion on part 2 would grant permission in principle for residential development (the scale to be determined by the Council) and the land owner/developer would have to apply for 'technical details consent' before any development could commence.

 At this point in time the Council does not intend to produce a Part 2 Register.

-Site boundaries can be viewed here on the Brownfield Register map category layer.
-The Register is subject to annual review.
+Site boundaries can be viewed on the Brownfield Register map category layer at the following link: